Engineering-Research-and-Development/knowage-for-dashboards/UserManual.md

 10. If you need to configure a proxy, set **PROXY_HOST** and **PROXY_PORT** else, leave those values empty.

+11. Set the **PUBLIC_ADDRESS** with Http or Https protocol, your host ip and port or just the host url (depends on your configuration), for example: the Knowage configured on ENG side, use the following URL https://knowage-demeter.eng.it so the **PUBLIC_ADDRESS** should contain the same value (without the final "/").
+Another example, if Knowage is running locally, http://localhost:8080 (the port is specified).

-11. Once everything is set, open a **command prompt** on the same folder of the **docker-compose** file.
+12. Once everything is set, open a **command prompt** on the same folder of the **docker-compose** file.

-12. If it's the first installation of the instance, or you want to update the version, then execute the command `docker-compose up -d`, else, execute the command `docker-compose start`.
+13. If it's the first installation of the instance, or you want to update the version, then execute the command `docker-compose up -d`, else, execute the command `docker-compose start`.

-13. Wait until the service is fully started (it should take 1 minute or less).
+14. Wait until the service is fully started (it should take 1 minute or less).

-14. Open a browser and paste the URL for logging in Knowage:
+15. Open a browser and paste the URL for logging in Knowage:

 ```
 http://localhost:8080/knowage/servlet/AdapterHTTP?PAGE=LoginPage&NEW_SESSION=TRUE
 ```

-15. Use the ACS account registered to access.
+16. Use the ACS account registered to access.

-16. If it's the first time, an **Authorization** message will pop out to **Allow** the access.
+17. If it's the first time, an **Authorization** message will pop out to **Allow** the access.

-17. Execute the command `docker-compose stop` to stop the instance.
+18. Execute the command `docker-compose stop` to stop the instance.
 That's wont delete your data from the container.
 	* Note: Using again `docker-compose up -d` to start the instance , will reset all the data and configuration made inside Knowage.

 ## DSS Table